kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-4.md

  <p><a href="<?php the_permalink(); ?>"><img src="<?php echo $thumbnail_url[0]; ?>" alt="<?php the_title(); ?> graphic"></a></p>
         <h4><a href="<?php the_permalink(); ?>"><?php the_title(); ?></a></h4>
 ```

 ## Single Page for Portfolio
 So WordPress is following the WordPress template hierarchy but since we have a different layout for our player page, we need to created a new template.

 We need it to go to a different single template, one that we will build now.
 This `single.php` page will be just for our portfolio section.

+### single-portfolio.php
+Create a single page template just for porfolio pieces

 Save `page-full-width.php` as `single-portfolio.php`

-* we will remove the template comment at the top.
-Why
+* We will remove the template comment at the top.
+Why?
-  - because of the naming convention (hierarchy) WordPress uses.
-The `single-` followed by the name of the page will automatically work
+  - Because of the naming convention the `single-` followed by the name of the page will automatically work

 We want our `full player page` to have

 * Large image on the left
 * meta data about the image on the right

-## Create a single page template just for porfolio pieces

 `single-portfolio.php`